ModelEarth/projects/active.md

 TO DO: [Hosting DataCommons locally with Flask](/localsite/info/data/datacommons) - Vishnupriya and our GDC team -->

-## 2. Planet Langchain - LLM Interface
+## 2. CodeChat - RAG Interface for LLMs

 Recent work is also underway in [codechat](https://model.earth/codechat) and [Team AI Insights](https://model.earth/team/)